-HEPA Air Purifiers 101
+HEPA Air Purifiers 101 and What Are They?

-HEPA air purifiers are air purifiers which clean the air through the use of HEPA or High Efficiency Particulate Air filters.
-HEPA filters are high efficiency filters capable of filtering particles up to 0.3 micron in size at 99.97% efficiency.
-They also can filter particles smaller than 0.3 micron, but at reduced efficiency.
+HEPA air purifiers are air purifiers that clean the air through the use of HEPA or High Efficiency Particulate Air filters.
+HEPA filters are high-efficiency filters capable of filtering particles up to 0.3 micron in size at 99.97% efficiency.
+This includes large allergens (pollen and visible dust) as well as smaller allergens in the range of 0.3-5 micron, such as pet danders, dust mite, mold spores, some bacterias, smaller dust, and fumes.

 How Do HEPA Air Purifiers Work ?

-Basically, HEPA air purifiers clean the air by passing the dirty air through the HEPA filter and exhalling the clean air out to the room.
+Basically, HEPA air purifiers work because they clean the air by passing the dirty air through the HEPA filter and exhalling the clean air out to the room.
 Some HEPA air purifiers are equipped with a prefilter so that the big particulates in the dirty air hit the cheaper filter first and leave the HEPA filter to deal with finer particulates.
 That way, the expensive HEPA filter does not have to be replaced so frequently.

 Although HEPA filters already filter out particulates at 0.3 micron or bigger, the majority of particulates (90%) including gases are smaller than that.
-Sure the smaller particulates (smaller than 0.3 micron)are easier to exhale from the lung, but for people with health problems or with overwhelming number of such fine particulates in the surrounding (for instance: smoke, chemical outgas, pet odor), it helps to have a HEPA air purifier which is equipped with a gas absorbant, such as a chemical or carbon filter.
-Hence air purifier manufacturers often also include a carbon filter, consisting of activated carbon, to help trap such fine particles.
-Of course the ability of an air purifier to control odor and smoke also depends on the amount of activated carbon embedded in the unit.
-Some cheaper air purifiers usually have stripes of carbon, whereas premium air purifiers pride themselves for putting in 5 lb of carbon or more in the unit.
+Sure the smaller particulates (smaller than 0.3 micron)are easier to exhale from the lung, but for people with health problems or with overwhelming number of such fine particulates in the surrounding (for instance: smoke odors, chemical outgas, pet odor), it helps to have a HEPA air purifier which is equipped with a gas absorbent, such as a chemical or carbon filter.

 Finally, it is also known that HEPA air purifier's manufacturers sometimes include UV or other germicidal agent such as silver screen in their units to help kill germs.
 Actually, an UV or germicidal agent is not a priority if the other filters do the good job in filtering small particulates.
 In this kind of unit, germs will automatically be filtered.
 In fact, most premium air purifier lines do not have a UV light or other germicidal agent.
 And yet, they are very effective in curbing dead particulates and live germs alike.
 The concern of having a UV light is that it can make the unit to produce ozone, a potential lung irritant, as a by product.